Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 1. Implement event handlers in React
 1. Build an Application with component based architecture

-## ES5 Modules
+## ES6 Modules

-This project needs to display a list of products and a list of categories for those products.
+The challenge project needs to display a list of categories and a list of products for those categories.
 All this information is in `inventory.js`.

 Your first job is to share this information with `App.js`.
 You can do just this with `import`.